arunprasath42/kubernetes-opentelemetry-implementation/README.md

 ### Automatic Instrumentation

-The Java application uses the OpenTelemetry Java Agent for automatic instrumentation.
+The application uses the OpenTelemetry Java Agent for automatic instrumentation.

 This provides:
 - HTTP request tracing
 - Error tracking
 - JVM and runtime metrics
-- Zero code changes
+- Zero application code changes

 The agent is attached at JVM startup.

 ---

-### Manual Instrumentation (Business Logic)
+### Manual Instrumentation

-Manual tracing is added to highlight important application logic.
+Manual tracing is added to highlight important business logic.

-Example:
+This includes:
-- A custom span is created for the `/hello` endpoint
+- Custom spans for API endpoints
-- Attributes are added to enrich trace context
+- Meaningful attributes added to spans

-This demonstrates control beyond automatic instrumentation.
+This demonstrates fine-grained control beyond automatic instrumentation.

 ---

 ## Kubernetes Application Deployment

-The application is deployed using a standard Kubernetes Deployment and Service.
+The application is deployed using standard Kubernetes primitives.

-Key points:
+Key design points:
 - OTLP endpoint is injected via environment variables
-- Application remains backend-agnostic
+- The application remains observability-backend agnostic
-- Works on any Kubernetes cluster
+- The same manifests work across any Kubernetes platform

 ---